 Biologos’ quality control testing, tests for microbiological abnormalities, such as the presence of bacterial, fungal, and mycoplasma contamination and viruses.
 Serum is also tested for adventitious agents using modified procedures from the Code of Federal Regulations, Title 9, Section 113.53 (“Requirements for Ingredients of Animal Origin”).
 Once the absence of contamination has been confirmed and approved, batches of serum are prepared for the packaging and distribution process.

-Approved lots of raw Porcine Serum are thawed under controlled conditions and sterile filtered by a process that uses a series of filters in descending pore size, utilizing 0.2 micron filters for the final filtration step.
-Filling takes place in a laminar flow hood and clean room certified to maintain ISO Class 5 conditions.
-The Porcine Serum is aseptically dispensed into gamma irradiated, sterile PETG or HDPE bottles and LDPE bioprocess bags (20 to 100 liter).
-Filled containers are labeled, frozen, and then maintained at temperatures less than -5oC to preserve the product quality.
+The packaging process begins with serum being thawed under controlled conditions and sterile filtered.
+Sterile filtration involves the serums being filtered through a series of filters in descending pore size, utilizing 0.2 micron filters for the final filtration step.
+Filling takes place in a laminar flow hood and a certified clean room to maintain ISO Class 5 (FED STD 209E equivalent Class 100) cleanroom conditions.
+The serum is aseptically dispensed into gamma irradiated, sterile PETG or HDPE bottles and LDPE bioprocess bags (20-100 liter capacity)..
+Filled containers are then labeled, frozen, and maintained at temperatures less than -5°C to preserve the product quality.

 Porcine (Pig or Swine) serum is the clear, red-orange fluid that is obtained from separating blood, sourced from pigs, in to its solid and liquid components.
 Porcine Serum, like other animal sera, can be used as a supplement to basal growth medium in cell culture.
 Sera, like porcine serum, is an important component of cell culture media.
 It serves as a source for amino acids, proteins, fat-soluble vitamins (such as A, D, E, and K), carbohydrates, lipids, hormones, growth factors, minerals, and additional trace elements.